redhatpeter/AzureCosmosDBlabs/dotnet/labs/09-troubleshooting-performance.md

 1. Observe the output of the console application.

-    > You will notice that the query performance improved dramatically.
-This may be an indicator that our query was bottlenecked by the client computer.
+    > You will notice that the query performance improved **dramatically** from ~22 seconds down to ~8 seconds.
+This represents a **64% reduction** in query execution time simply by increasing the page size from 100 to 500 items.
+The significant improvement indicates that the query was bottlenecked by network round-trips between the client and Cosmos DB.
+With larger page sizes, fewer round-trips are needed to retrieve all results.

 1. Back in the code editor tab, locate the following line of code: